 Allied Bakeries first partnered with FareShare in February 2016, to link up all their bakeries with their nearest FareShare Regional Centre, so that their surplus bread could benefit vulnerable people in their local community.

-AMT Fruit have been working with FareShare since October 2015 to ensure that any citrus fruit which would otherwise to go waste in their operation is used to benefit people in need.
+AMT Fruit have been working with FareShare since October 2015 to ensure that any citrus fruit which would otherwise have to go waste in their operation is used to benefit people in need.

 FareShare and Birds Eye began working together in 2015, to ensure that when the frozen food company has products that they can’t sell as originally intended, it can be used to benefit vulnerable people rather than going to waste.